writer, translator, teacher

 Vivaldo Santos, Kramer Books in DC

-Alexandria Giardino lives in northern California, where she teaches writing, practices martial arts, and rides her mountain bike all over Mt Tam.
-Alex previously lived in New York, Los Angeles, Mexico City, and Santiago, Chile, where she has been a writer and worked in several art galleries.
+Alexandria Giardino lives in northern California, where she teaches writing and rides her mountain bike all over Mt Tam with her son.
+Alex previously lived in New York, Los Angeles, Mexico City, and Santiago, Chile.
 She is also a translator, including creating the Spanish-language picture book, Smarty Marty's Got Game: En Español.

 Her first picture book, Ode to an Onion, was inspired by the poet Pablo Neruda.
 Two more picture books, The Good Song and Me + Tree, are both forthcoming in fall 2020.